lesterfx/holiday-shows/readme.md

     sudo python3 -m pip install --upgrade Pillow sudo apt install libsdl2-2.0-0
     sudo apt-get install git curl libsdl2-mixer-2.0-0 libsdl2-image-2.0-0 libsdl2-2.0-0
+    sudo pip3 install numpy
-    sudo apt-get remove pulseaudio
+    sudo apt-get install libatlas-base-dev

 if PIL gives errors, the following worked for me:

-    sudo apt-get install libopenjp2-7
-    sudo apt-get install libtiff5
+    sudo apt-get install libopenjp2-7 libtiff5

-Prevent built-in audio from playing, since you definitely want to use an external sound card:

-    sudo nano /boot/config.txt

-find
+Additionally, if playing sound through an external sound card (*highly* recommended), follow [these instructions](https://raspberrypi.stackexchange.com/questions/80072/how-can-i-use-an-external-usb-sound-card-and-set-it-as-default) to set it up.

+# Running

+If you have a `config.json` set up, run `sudo holidayshows/holidayshows.py` on the main Raspberry Pi, and `sudo holidayshows/holidayshows.py --remote` on any secondary Raspberry Pis.

-# hardware
+# Hardware

 The main code runs on a Raspberry Pi computer, handling scheduling, dispatch, audio, and up to one pixel strip.
 Additional devices can be used:

-- Additional Raspberry Pi computers to control additional pixel strips, beyond the one that may be attached to the primary.
+- Additional Raspberry Pis to control additional pixel strips, beyond the one that may be attached to the primary.
 Run with `--remote` flag.
 - Arduinos to switch relays, running the `UDPRelayControl` sketch.
 - [future] Arduino to control short pixel strips or predefined animations
 - [future] Arduino to display a countdown